RaneemSadeh/Contributing-to-Project-Navigator/README.md

 We follow [PEP 8](https://pep8.org/) with some modifications:

-- Line length: 100 characters (not 79)
+- Line length: 100 characters
 - Use type hints for all function signatures
 - Use docstrings for all public functions and classes